christianstefaniw/link-shortener/README.md

 # Link Shortener
-A Super fast concurrent multi link shortener made possible with goroutines Built with:
+A Super fast multi link shortener made possible with a concurrent algorithm Built with:
 - React
 - Golang